Falcons–Saints rivalry

 The national media rarely noted the series during the teams' first decades of existence, probably due to both teams' long stretches of futility.
 However, during the late 2000s and 2010s, both teams sustained success and routinely battled for the top spot in the NFC South.
 Despite both teams' lack of success for much of their histories, games between the two teams have riveted their respective regions for more than 50 years; fans of both teams consider the other their most important and hated opponent.
 ESPN.com writer Len Pasquarelli has cited the rivalry as one of the best in sports: "Every year, bus caravans loaded with rowdy (and usually very inebriated) fans make the seven-hour trip between the two cities.
 Unless you've attended a Falcons-Saints debauchery-filled afternoon, you'll just have to take my word for how much fun it really can be."
+Longtime starting quarterbacks Drew Brees of the Saints and Matt Ryan of the Falcons have faced one another 23 times when starting, a record for most matchups between two starting quarterbacks in the Super Bowl era.

 The September 25, 2006 match-up, which served as the Louisiana Superdome's official reopening after Hurricane Katrina, was considered a major milestone in New Orleans' and the Gulf Coast's recovery from the effects of the storm as well as the Saints' return to the city after their own year-long exile after the storm; the Saints later erected a statue outside the Superdome of Steve Gleason blocking Michael Koenen's punt to commemorate their win in that game.

-The series is currently tied 56–56.
-The two teams have met once in the playoffs, with the Falcons holding a 1–0 record.
-Longtime starting quarterbacks Drew Brees of the Saints and Matt Ryan of the Falcons have faced one another 23 times when starting, a record for most matchups between two starting quarterbacks in the Super Bowl era.
+The Falcons lead the series, 58–56.
+The two teams have met once in the playoffs, with the Falcons winning the 1991 NFC Wild Card Game.